mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 Google is the new bible, let's be honest.
 It has the answers to just about everything and I should be utilising it more than I am.
 Also, I'm afraid to ask my peers for help because I'm afraid to look as completely incompetent as I feel (which is VERY, VERY incompetent).
 But, alas, the process of progression will be a lot slower if I stay in this stubborn mindset.

+## Javascript Variables and Object Types

+**_How did you find working through the Variables and Objects kata?_**

+SO MUCH EASIER THAN I WAS EXPECTING.
+Honestly, when I first opened the page in Repl.it I was seriously questioning my decision to do coding.
+But then I figured it out and realised that I could actually figure it out, and I felt a BAJILLION TIMES BETTER.
+Like, maybe I can do this???!

+**_Did you look at the tests while coding the kata?
+Whas it helpful?_**

+I did run the tests after each step but rather than read the error message, I read the information given in the following step.
+In this instance, it was easier for me.
+In future, things might be different.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**